ilsilfverskiold/langchainjs-aws-service/README.md

 Updated to include a prompt and system template that you can send in with your request.

-If you want to follow a full tutorial go [here](https://medium.com/gitconnected/deploying-an-ai-powered-q-a-bot-on-aws-with-langchainjs-and-serverless-9361d0778fbd).
+If you want to follow a full tutorial and see the end result go [here](https://medium.com/gitconnected/deploying-an-ai-powered-q-a-bot-on-aws-with-langchainjs-and-serverless-9361d0778fbd).

 ## Outcomes